 - Specialized grocery lists to help you maintain a healthy diet

-“People often assume they have good insurance or a lot of money in the bank.
-But cancer can burn through that in a hurry,” Thelma said.
-“We don’t want cancer to wipe out your life savings and impact your quality of life.
-We want to make sure you are looking ahead long term.
-And we are connecting you to resources that can help you survive this bout with cancer.”
+“Cancer treatments can be costly, overloading the best insurance plans and biggest saving accounts,” Stephanie said.
+“We don’t want cancer to ruin your life savings and impact your quality of life.
+We want to make sure you are focusing on the future.
+And we’re connecting you to resources that can help you through treatment and into survivorship.”

 Financial guidance program